From micro-components to a finished watch, every detail counts when assembling a Hublot watch.

 Once the external elements like the crown and pusher are set into place, the functions are tested once again to ensure smooth operation.
 The movement’s oscillating rotor is screwed into place, then the final case element, the case back, is screwed into place and the watch is ready to undergo testing for chronometric performance and water resistance.

-Finally, the strap and buckle are screwed to the case, and the watch is sealed in an argon gas-filled pouch to prevent oxidation and condensation; ready to makes its way to a Hublot customer.
+Finally, the strap and buckle are screwed to the case, and the watch is sealed in an Argon gas-filled pouch to prevent oxidation and condensation; ready to make its way to a Hublot customer.

 Quality control is carried out at every step during the watch assembly process.
 Each watchmaker is expected to verify the work of the previous watchmaker handling the piece and verify whether it conforms to Hublot’s strict quality standards.
 Should a problem arise at any point in the assembly line, the watch is sent back to the start of the production line to be disassembled, and the process starts all over again.